-How to Clean, Wash and Dry Curtains
+How to Clean Curtains

 These days, draperies are inexpensive, and people change home decor themes often.
 When the curtains begin to look dingy, they simply buy new ones – usually as an excuse to redecorate.